Because the NHB is an instrumentality of the USDA, there are really no members, dues or joining the National Honey Board.

 To tell the difference between a honeybee and other insects, please visit the following site.

 We suggest that you contact your local beekeeping association.
 You can click the link below to view a directory of associations by state.

-Honey comes in many colors and flavors - these are called honey varietals and they are determined by the type of flowers the bees visited for nectar.
+Honey comes in many colors and flavors.
+These are called honey varietals and they are determined by the types of flowers the bees visited for nectar.
 Some are light and sweet; others are dark and bold.
 Pick the honey you like and enjoy!

-Eight fluid ounces (or 1 cup) of honey weighs 12 oz.
+Eight fluid ounces (or 1 cup) of honey weighs 12 ounces.
 Be careful in buying and measuring quantities of honey.
-Honey is typically sold by weight, rather than volume.
-It is heavier than water; the standard for "fluid ounces", which is why one cup of water is considered 8 fluid ounces, but one cup of honey will actually weigh 12 oz.
-A gallon of honey weighs approximately 12 lbs.
+Honey is typically sold by weight rather than volume.
+It is heavier than water; the standard for "fluid ounces," which is why 1 cup of water is considered 8 fluid ounces, but 1 cup of honey will actually weigh 12 ounces.
+A gallon of honey weighs approximately 12 pounds.

 Please follow the link below for technical specification about the nutritional components of honey.